JaredMcB/DDRM/ResearchJournal.md

 1:08 PM - So, it looks like the code is ready for parameter tuning.
 That is I feel the code is preforming as it should.
 So, I would like to run it on a few examples.

+# Friday, September 11, 2020

+4:47 PM - Today the goal has been to get a big batch of scalar linear SDE's running do I can be sure the code works.
+And I have just barely done that.
+I am starting with a little thing that ran comfortably on Dell, this job is running now (job 134).

 ###Experiment Table: Linear SDE
 | A | h   | `t_stop` |  `gap` | `M_out` | `N_eff` |
 |---|---  |---       |---     |---      |---      |